dishsoftware/cmagneto/packaging/@resources/Readme.txt

 Thank you for installing Enow Contact Holder!

-Enow Contact Holder is open-source software, that gives you full control over how, when, and where your contacts are stored and synchronized.
+Enow Contact Holder is open-source contact manager, that gives you full control over how, when, and where your contacts are stored and synchronized.

 📦 Installation Path:
 By default, the library is installed to: